Fairlie locomotive: Non-operational

 Double Fairlie locomotive The Earl of Merioneth is now preserved, at Boston Lodge works where it was built in 1979.
 It was withdrawn from service on the 8 April 2018.
 Double Fairlie Josephine (Dunedin & Port Chalmers Railway #2, NZR E 175, PWD #504) is preserved at Dunedin, New Zealand's, Otago Settlers' Museum, and R 28 a single Fairlie, at Reefton.
 R 28 is the only original British Single Fairlie to have survived, the Festinog's Taliesin is a replica built in 1999.
 The remains of another, R class number 271, was dumped at Oamaru to protect the railway yards against coastal erosion in 1930, and has since passed into the ownership of the Oamaru Steam & Rail Restoration Society.
 Two more R class boilers, and two power bogies from one each B and E class double Fairlies are held by the Canterbury Railway Society at its Ferrymead Railway in Christchurch.

 A double Fairlie tramway type engine is also preserved in Eastern Germany, and one of the original Festiniog locomotives, Livingston Thompson of 1885, is in the National Railway Museum in York.

-Under construction

-A new double Fairlie, to be named James Spooner, is under construction by the Ffestiniog Railway.
-The locomotive was announced in 2016, with an anticipated completion date of 2020, the 150th anniversary of Little Wonders trials of 1870.
-It will be a replacement for Earl of Merioneth.